CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/10-program-with-tsql.md

----
-lab:
-    title: 'Introduction to programming with T-SQL'
-    module: 'Additional exercises'
----

 # Introduction to programming with T-SQL

 In this lab, you'll use get an introduction to programming using T-SQL techniques using the **adventureworks** database.
 For your reference, the following diagram shows the tables in the database (you may need to resize the pane to see them clearly).